Inn at the crossroads

 A Feast for Crows

-Masha Heddle's nephew reopens the inn as a brothel following his aunt's death, but he too is killed at the hands of a noble and eventually the inn is left vacant.
-Recently, two of Masha's nieces have reopened the inn for business and it has been serving as a refuge for orphan children.
+Masha Heddle's nephew is eventually killed at the hands of an unidentified noble and the inn is left vacant.
+Later, two of Masha's nieces, Jeyne and Willow, reopen the inn for business and it serves as a refuge for orphan children.
+The Heddles and the inn are now connected with the brotherhood without banners; in addition, Gendry now works for them as a smith.

 Chapters that take place at the Crossroads Inn